amw520/film/README.md

-film
+Film
 ====

-film type ,film info,film mark,film introduce
+film type, film info, film mark, film introduce

-it is a new project,just started
+it is a new project, just started